Therapy for Queer & Trans Teens in Philadelphia

 My commitment to you as a parent…

-• I take a holistic approach to therapy, looking at how home life, school, and friendships impact your child’s mental and emotional well-being.
+I take a holistic approach to therapy, which means I look at how home life, school, and friendships impact your child’s mental and emotional well-being.
 I stay in close touch with teachers, doctors, and other providers to make sure the support your family gets is coordinated and truly in sync with your teen’s goals.

 My commitment to you as a teen…